RafaGago/logger-bench/README.md

 to a contiguous array.
 An initial clock resolution test is done to see the minimum delay to take the timestamps.
 This value is subtracted from each sample.

+For loggers with fixes queues or thread local storage, they try to be configured to a size of 8MB, but unfortunately on most loggers the queue sizes are not configurable, at least not in an obvious way.
+PR's are welcome.
+If some logger shows faults try to edit the queue size on main.cpp:main, the variable is called mem.

 Implementation notes
 ====================